Where will we be staying?

 What will we eat?

-Will we do a community service or volunteer project while we are in El Salvador?
+Will we do a community service or volunteer project during our trip?

-Volunteer projects are no longer a standard component of the tours program, though we can often build one into the itinerary upon request.
-While it can make the visitors feel good to break a sweat and contribute something physical to the local community, it is important for visitors to understand that this is mostly a symbolic contribution.
+Volunteer projects are not a standard component of the tours program, though we can often build one into a group itinerary upon request.
+While it can make you feel good to break a sweat and contribute something physical to the local community, it is important for visitors to understand that this is mostly a symbolic contribution.
 In the amount of time and energy it takes for local community members to organize and supervise a short term project for our visitors (such as painting a school or building a latrine), the community members can usually complete that project and start a few others.

-We invite you instead to plan to do your service work when you return home, by joining our Manos Campaign and lending a hand to the communities you visited.
-You can help out by engage your friends, family and community in supporting the inspiring projects you saw while in El Salvador.
+We invite you instead to plan to do your service work when you return home, by fundraising for sustainable programs that support the communities you visited.
+You can help out by engaging your friends, family and community in supporting the inspiring projects you saw while on your trip!

 Do I need to speak Spanish?

 You will be quite comfortable even if you do not speak Spanish.
 Interpreters are available during all of the group activities.
-The families you will eat your meals with all have experience communicating with non-Spanish speakers and preparing meals according to North American health standards.
+The families you will eat your meals with all have experience communicating with non-Spanish speakers.

 Does my tour fee include a donation for local projects?